 Hook and loop straps can be custom manufactured to meet unique size and shape requirements.
 They come in a wide variety of colors, sizes, strengths and materials to suit different applications in health care facilities.
 Adjustable straps keep patients safe during transport on gurneys and backboards.
 Positioning devices use hook and loop for patients undergoing medical procedures.
 Often, these straps are independent of the surgical table so that they are transferable as the patient is moved.

 Orthopedics and Braces

 Flexible braces worn by athletes as support and stability devices are typically secured with hook and loop.
 These fastening devices ensure that medical braces fit well and retain their lightweight and durable qualities.
-These same closures make it possible for ankle braces and supports to achieve the task of preventing further stress on affected joints and muscles.
-Various types of high technology orthopedic braces use hook-and-loop closures to assist in making these oddly shaped devices stay on a targeted body part, often the thigh, knee, arm or back.
+These same closures make it possible for ankle braces and supports to prevent further stress on affected joints and muscles.
+Various types of high technology orthopedic braces use these fasteners to assist in making these oddly shaped devices stay on a targeted body part, often the thigh, knee, arm or back.